Inspired from here

 ½ teaspoon freshly pounded black pepper

 1 teaspoon instant yeast

 2 teaspoons sea salt

-1 tbsp olive oil mixed with 1/2 tsp red chili powder for brushing the bread
+1 tablespoon olive oil mixed with ½ teaspoon red chili powder for brushing the bread

 for the stuffing